 While we’re now familiar with algorithms in our digital realms, we’re less aware of their role in our offline lives and the built environment.
 For this session, participants are invited to explore and collect data around the Headlands site via “random walking,” ending with a hands-on workshop to generate a new speculative geology, New Rocks.

 Tara Shi is a designer, arts organizer, and architecture student based in Berkeley.
 She currently co-directs This Will Take Time, an artist residency in Point Arena, and is pursuing a masters in architecture at UC Berkeley.
 New Rocks is a project by Disk Cactus, an art and technology studio she co-founded.

-Set off on a guided on a walk through the hills, and see folds, faults, and other geologic features develop in real time through hands-on activities.
-The hike grade will be easy to moderate, with stops along the way to take a close look at what is beneath the surface of the ground. *Children under 3 years of age do not require a ticket
+Set off on a guided on a walk through the hills with Eric Muller from the Exploratorium’s Teacher Institute, and see folds, faults, and other geologic features develop in real time through hands-on activities.
+The hike grade will be easy to moderate, with stops along the way to take a close look at what is beneath the surface of the ground.

 Potato salad with capers, fennel and dill (vegan, gluten free, nut free)

 Chickpea salad with kalamata olives, roasted bell peppers, lemon tahini dressing (vegan, gluten free, nut free)

 Cardamom snickerdoodle (contains wheat, butter and eggs) nut free